WJDY

 WJDY (1470 AM) is a radio station broadcasting a news/talk format.
 It is licensed to Salisbury, Maryland, United States, and owned by iHeartMedia, Inc. WJDY is identified on-air as Newsradio 1470, with Fox News Radio updates at the top and bottom of each hour.

+On March 1, 1999, WJDY became an affiliate of Radio Disney.

 The station used to broadcast Bloomberg Radio, a sports format under the Fox Sports Radio network, a news/talk format using the CNN Headline News service and before that, it was adult standards.